 Enigma, closed, desert, excavations, megaloman capital Ashgabat, archaeological site Merv, burning gas crater Darwaza, Silk Road site Konye Urgench, Yangikala rock formations, Turkmenbashi port city, no free travel, visa required.

-Pamir Highway, rugged land & mountains, lakes and hikes in the Fann Mountains, poverty in the countryside, Persian culture, peace & security after civil war in the 90s, enormous hospitality, green & spacious capital Dushanbe, possibility to safely visit Afghanistan.
+Pamir Highway, rugged land & mountains, lakes and hikes in the Fann Mountains, Persian culture, peace & security after civil war in the 90s, enormous hospitality, green & spacious capital Dushanbe, few tourists.

 Frequently Asked Questions about Central Asia